A fast-forward look into the progress at the Dempo Academy | Goal.com

 "He (Naidoo) will always be credited for the culture and discipline he has been able to instil in the teams and his ability to develop our coaches - instilling in them the need to prepare their sessions with the use of (weekly) 'micro cycles' and 'session plans', which have in turn helped them develop better players," Dempo added.

-Dempo SC have now appointed Anju Turambekar as their new technical director.
-The 31-year-old AFC A License holder headed previously headed the Grassroots Development Division at the All India Football Federation (AIFF).
+Dempo SC later appointed Anju Turambekar as their new technical director.
+The 31-year-old AFC A License holder headed previously headed the AIFF's Grassroots Development Division.

 "The philosophy of Dempo is not just to win but to contribute to the greater vision of football in India and I am happy that I am being offered the opportunity to fill in the gaps.
-For me, it is going to be an exciting new challenge,” stated Anju.
+For me, it is going to be an exciting new challenge," Anju was quoted after her appointment.

 The academy's maiden selection drive was held in two-to-three phases between February to April that year and the boys stayed in rented apartments in Ribander for the first batch that begun training in June 2017.